Ronnie Barker: You'll have to bear with me, because remember, I'm a woman playing a man who is playing a woman.

 - Sarah Edmonds was a Sweet Polly Oliver who enlisted with the Union army during the American Civil War.
 She spent most of the war working for the intelligence division behind enemy lines, in various — mostly female — disguises.

-- Then there's the 'biologically-challenged' drag queens or faux queens, women who purposefully adopt the mannerisms of drag queens - in music, Ana Matronic presents herself this way, as did Lady Gaga in her first few months in the spotlight.
+- There are plenty of cisgender women who perform as drag queens.
+In music, Ana Matronic wore exaggerated makeup, as did Lady Gaga in her first few years in the spotlight.

-- A controversed theory about Joan of Arc states that "she" was actually a man disguised as a woman.
-Who then wore male clothes and armour on the battlefield.
+- A controversial theory about Joan of Arc states that "she" was actually a man disguised as a woman.
+Who then wore male clothes and armor on the battlefield.